Fort Worth jury deliberating whether man kidnapped his ex

+A judge sentenced a man to life in prison Thursday for the kidnapping of a Fort Worth woman.

-A Tarrant County jury has found Christopher Revill guilty of kidnapping his ex-girlfriend who has been missing for nearly three years.
+Earlier in the day, a Tarrant County jury found Christopher Revill guilty of kidnapping his ex-girlfriend who has been missing for nearly three years.

 Arrest records show Revill was the last person seen with Johnson and that her personal items were found in Revill's family's backyard.